Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Why Noise Exposure Testing Matters

 Excessive noise isn’t just uncomfortable, it’s a regulated workplace hazard.
-Under OSHA 29 CFR 1910.95, employers are required to monitor worker exposure and implement controls when action levels are exceeded.
+Under OSHA 29 CFR 1910.95, employers are required to monitor worker exposure and implement controls when "action levels" of noise exposure are exceeded.

 According to OSHA, any workplace where employees are exposed to an average of 85 decibels (dBA) or higher over an 8-hour shift must implement a hearing conservation program.